asafge/NewsBlurPlus/README.md

 * Sync all folders (in a flat mode) and their feeds.
 * Ablility to read all articles for each feed.
 * Mark as read/unread works and syncs to server (might still have some issues).
-* Partially support starred (saved) items.
 * Allow to exclude certain folders/feeds from sync.

 TODO:
 -------------------------------
+* Mark as read for feed/folder.
-* Improve handling for API errors.
+* Improve handling for API errors + change all calls to be synchronous.
-* Improve starred supprot
+* Supprot starred items.
 * Implement folder/tag editing + subscription editing.

 References: